rikhuijzer/phd-thesis/chapters/discussion.typ

 In our research, traditional psychological measures performed poorer than physical measures or individual questions.
 More specifically, the NEO-PI-3 personality test is widely used and regarded as a good measure with high validity and reliability, but it predicted poorer than physical tests in Chapter 4 and #textcite(<tedeholm2023predictors>).
 This is in contrast to the experiences of both Dutch special forces operators and U.S. Navy SEALs, who reported that individuals with poor physical fitness were sometimes able to finish if they had the right mindset, and that individuals with excellent physical fitness would sometimes drop out due to a wrong mindset.
-Similarly, in Chapter 5, the Short Recovery and Stress Scale (SRSS) appeared to perform poorer than a self-efficacy and a motivation question.
+Similarly, in Chapter 5, the Short Recovery and Stress Scale (SRSS) appeared to perform poorer than the two, newly added, self-efficacy and motivation questions.
 This could be because the self-efficacy and motivation questions were individual questions while the SRSS consisted of multiple questions for each item.
 Individual questions could provide a stronger signal because more questions per item makes it more likely that the signal is averaged out.
 Put differently, the chance that a participant answers "extremely likely" on one question is higher than the chance that a participant answers "extremely likely" on multiple questions.